Study the Swan River Colony at East Perth Cemeteries

 Option 4: 3 hours, one session at EPC and another session at the State Library of Western Australia (SLWA).
 Tour and one activity at EPC.
 Afterwards visit the SLWA where library staff will guide students through accessing the collection and introduce them to using ‘Trove’.
 Information recorded at the Cemeteries becomes the focus of this guided research.

 This is an outdoor experience.
-The church can be utilized but students must wear closed shoes and are prepared for the elements.
+St Bartholomew's Church can be utilized but students must wear closed shoes and are prepared for the elements.
 Please note that not all parts of the Cemeteries are accessible to people in wheelchairs.
 All visitors need to bring sufficient food and water for their visit as there are no facilities onsite.
 Visitors are asked to take all litter away with them.

 There is no onsite parking.
 Short term bus parking is available in Bronte Street.
 All other vehicles will need to find paid parking within the vicinity.
 Please adhere to City of Perth parking signs as infringements are issued.